Service Mark: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A TrademarkTrademark InfringementTrademark Search

 Although not legally required, registering your service mark is a good idea.
 The registration process is fairly straightforward.
 You'll need to learn whether your state has specific rules for registration.
 North Dakota, for example, doesn't require a business to register a service mark.
 However, you may still register through the Secretary of State.
 After your mark has been registered in North Dakota, it has full legal protection.
 You can sue any business that has infringed on your service mark.

 If you've chosen a design for your service mark, you must do a search to make sure it's available for use.
 The USPTO provides a Trademark Electronic Search System (TESS) to search registered service/trademarks by word or design.
 If your desired design is available, you can register it with the USPTO.
 Make sure to use the ℠ symbol until your registration has been approved.
 After approval, you may use the registered service mark symbol, ®.
 Read the USPTO's Protecting Your Trademark publication for details.

 In addition to making sure your desired service mark is available, you need to carefully fill out all registration forms.
 You also must submit any required fees.

 Registering a service mark can be intimidating.
-Fortunately, getting advice and help for registering your service mark is simple and stress free when you connect with an attorney through UpCounsel.
+Fortunately, getting advice and help for registering your service mark is simple and stress-free when you connect with an attorney through UpCounsel.

 On the UpCounsel marketplace, you can list job postings for experienced attorneys at competitive pricing.
 This helps you get the legal services you need without high costs.
 If you post your legal need on UpCounsel today, you can find the right legal professional to help you protect your service mark.
 UpCounsel accepts only the top 5 percent of lawyers.
 Attorneys on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience.
-This experience includes work with or on behalf of companies like Google, Stripe, and Twilio.
+This experience includes work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.